Tarotar30127/cs312/project-alignment/alignment-project-report.md

     return final_score, aligned_seq1, aligned_seq2					                                        # O(1) constant time
 ```

-*The time complexity was O(m*n) because it is controlled by the length of the 2 strings and the nested for loops.
+*The time complexity was O(kn) because it is controlled by the length of the 2 strings and the nested for loops.
 There
-is an outer loop that runs n times and inner loop that runs m times.*
+is an outer loop that runs n times and inner loop that runs m times and by the banded width.*

 #### Space